HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/phishing-documents.md

 ## HTA Files

 An HTA is a proprietary Windows program whose **source code consists of HTML and one or more scripting languages** supported by Internet Explorer (VBScript and JScript).
-The HTML is used to generate the user interface and the scripting language for the program logic.
+HTML is used to generate the user interface and the scripting language for the program logic.
 An **HTA executes without the constraints of the browser's security model**, so it executes as a "fully trusted" application.

 An HTA is executed using **`mshta.exe`**, which is typically **installed** along with **Internet Explorer**.
-In fact, **`mshta` is dependant on IE**, so if it has been uninstalled, HTAs will be unable to execute.
+Do note that, **`mshta` is dependant on IE**, so if it has been uninstalled, HTAs will be unable to execute.

 <pre class="language-html"><code class="lang-html"><strong>&#x3C;--!
 Basic HTA Execution -->
 </strong>&#x3C;html>